-I am a visiting Professor of Sociology at the University of Alabama Birmingham.
+I am a fixed-term Assistant Professor of Sociology at the Michigan State University.
 I earned my PhD from Kansas State University in 2017, while also teaching at Emporia State University in Emporia, KS.
 I also have an MA in English Literature, Composition, and Rhetoric from K-State, and have more years of teaching experience, between English and Sociology, than I care to talk about 🙂

 I am also a first-generation college student.
 One of my middle school counselors told me that I was “not college material,” and one of my first references for graduate school told the graduate committee that I was “not graduate school material.”
 In my more petty moments, I really want to go wave my Doctoral degree underneath their noses, BUT <deep sigh> I don’t want to be that person.